Gravitational wave propagation in bigravity in the late universe: Introduction

 In bimetric gravity, tensor perturbations are produced in states that are linear superpositions of massless and massive gravitons.
 Therefore, as they propagate, they undergo a mixing phenomenon that displays some analogies with neutrino and neutral-kaon oscillations.
 This was first noticed in Ref.~\cite{Hassan:2012wr} for proportional backgrounds\footnote{That is, backgrounds such that the two metrics are conformally related with constant conformal factor, $f_{ab}=C^2\,g_{ab}$.
 For a cosmological background, this is equivalent to having a constant ratio of the scale factors and same conformal times.} , and later revisited in Refs.~\cite{Max:2017flc, Max:2017kdc} for cosmological backgrounds.
 As discussed in Ref.~\cite{Max:2017flc}, in the regime where the gravitational wave signal component carried by the massive graviton cannot be temporally resolved from the massless component, the presence of the massive graviton induces a modulation of the gravitational wave signal, referred to as `gravitational wave oscillations'.
 Moreover, for gravitational wave signals with limited extent (wave packets) and sufficiently large propagation distances, the difference in group velocities between the massless and massive modes leads to a separation of the corresponding wave packets \cite{Max:2017kdc}.
 This has two main effects: a constant suppression factor in the amplitude of the GR-like signal carried by the massless component, and the existence of a secondary signal, interpreted as a distorted `echo', carried by the massive mode.
-Previous analyses have placed constraints on the theory using gravitational wave observations, leaving some windows open corresponding to mixing angles $\theta\lesssim10^{\circ}$.
+Previous analyses have placed constraints on the theory using gravitational wave observations, excluding some regions of the $(\theta, m_{\mathrm{FP}})$-parameter space.
+In particular, for $m_{\mathrm{FP}} \gtrsim 10^{-23}\,\mathrm{eV}$, the mixing angle is restricted to $\theta\lesssim10^{\circ}$.
 Specifically, the viable regions of parameter space, which are also compatible with all the other theoretical and observational constraints obtained so far \cite{Max:2017kdc,Hogas:2021fmr, Hogas:2021lns, Hogas:2021saw,Hogas:2022owf}, include (in units of the Hubble constant $H_0$): a low-mass range $1 \lesssim m_{\rm FP}/H_0 \lesssim 10^4$; an intermediate-mass range with $10^6 \lesssim m_{\rm FP}/H_0 \lesssim 10^8$~; and a large-mass range $m_{\rm FP}/H_0 \gtrsim 10^{32}$.